 1. The Indian National Movement (1857 – 1917)

-(b) Factors leading to the growth of Nationalism – economic exploitation, repressive colonial policies, socio-religious reform movements (brief mention of contribution of Raja Rammohan Roy and Jyotiba Phule) and role of the Press.
+(b) Factors leading to the growth of Nationalism – repressive policies of Lord Lytton and Ilbert Bill Controversy, socio-religious reform movements (any two contributions of Raja Rammohan Roy and Jyotiba Phule) and role of the Press.

-Foundation of the Indian National Congress – the Indian National Association (Surendranath Banerjee) and the East India Association (Dadabhai Naoroji) as precursors.
-Immediate objectives of the Indian National Congress – the first two sessions and their Presidents should be mentioned.
+Foundation of the Indian National Congress – The year of formation and its founder – the first two sessions and their Presidents should be mentioned.
+Immediate objectives of the Indian National Congress.

-(c) First Phase of the Indian National Movement (1885-1907) – objectives and methods of struggle of the Early Nationalists.
+(c) First Phase of the Indian National Movement (1885-1907) – methods of struggle of the Early Nationalists.
 Any two contributions of Dadabhai Naoroji, Surendranath Banerjee and Gopal Krishna Gokhale.

 2. Mass Phase of the National Movement (1915-1947)